-St. Faul, MIN 33104-0843 Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+The state of the s Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
 Use the Internet to vote your proxy until 11:59 p.m.
-(CT) on December 8, 2014.
+(CT) on December 8, 2015.
 Scan code below for mobile voting.
 PHONE - 1-866-883-3382 Use a touch-tone telephone to vote your proxy until 11:59 p.m.
-(CT) on December 8, 2014.
+(CT) on December 8, 2015.
 MAIL - Mark, sign and date your proxy card and return it in the postage-paid envelope provided.
 If you vote your proxy by Internet or by Telephone, you do NOT need to mail back your Proxy Card.
+Please detach her re 🗢

-- The Bo oard of Directors Recommends a V ote FOR Items 1 and 2.
-1. Election of Class I Directors: 01 Steven I. Sarowitz 02 Jeffrey T. Diehl Vote FOR all nominees (except as marked) y to vote for any indicated nominee, e(s) in the box provided to the right.)
-Ratification of appointment of KP public accounting firm for the fisc.
-MG LLP as our independent registered all year ending June 30, 2015.
-For Against Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THE BOARD RECOMMENDS.
-Address Change?
-Mark box, sign, and in dicate changes below: Date Signature(s) in Box Please sign exactly as your name(s) appears on Proxy, if held in joint tenancy, all persons should sign.
-Trustees, adminis- trators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy.
+The Board of Directors Recommends a Vote FOR Items 1 and 2 Election of Class II Directors: 01 Mark H. Mishler 02 Ronald V. Waters, III Vote FOR Vote WITHHELD all nominees from all nominees (except as marked) (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+(411-)-1-1-1-1-1 Ratification of appointment of KPMG LLP as our independent registered pub accounting firm for the fiscal year ending June 30, 2016. lic For Against Abstain accounting firm for the fiscal year ending June 30, 2016.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTE!
+For Against Abstain accounting firm for the fiscal year ending June 30, 2016.
+For Against Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED THE BOARD RECOMMENDS.
+D OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS accounting firm for the fiscal year ending June 30, 2016.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED THE BOARD RECOMMENDS.
+D OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED THE BOARD RECOMMENDS.
+D OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED THE BOARD RECOMMENDS.
+D OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS Date Signature(s) in Box Please sign exactly as your name(s) appears on Proxy.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title